CS-433/ml-project-1-mlmybeloved/README.md

 - Regularized logistic regression using gradient descent
 ## File organization

-* The implementations.py file contains all of our helper functions.
+* The *implementations.py* file contains all of our helper functions.
 * The notebook file contains the data loading, preprocessing, model training and result generation for each of the above methods.
-* The project1_description.pdf file contains project information.
+* The *project1_description.pdf* file contains project information.
-* The run.py script runs our pipeline consisting of: data loading, preprocessing, model training and result generation for the best training model we have found experimentally.
+* The *run.py* script runs our pipeline consisting of: data loading, preprocessing, model training and result generation for the best training model we have found experimentally.
 **Important note: the data is split at random in two sets for training and testing.
 This leads to some variability in the performance of each run.**
-* The report.pdf file contains more precise information about how everything was created and tested and explains the choices we have made to try and improve the performance of our model.
+* The *report.pdf* file contains more precise information about how everything was created and tested and explains the choices we have made to try and improve the performance of our model.

  ## Running the model
-In order to run run.py, it has to be at the same level as implementations.py and the test.csv and train.csv files found on aircrowd.
-This script will produce a file called output.csv with the predictions for test.csv.
+In order to run *run.py*, it has to be at the same level as *implementations.py* and the *test.csv* and *train.csv* files found on aircrowd.
+This script will produce a file called *output.csv* with the predictions for *test.csv*.
 If you also want to use the notebook file, the same file structure should be respected.